 Berlin artisan chocolate

-In May 2018, Ronnie and I took a 16-day trip around northern Europe.
+In May 2018, Cacaopod and I took a 16-day trip around northern Europe.
 We had several focuses: art, trains, and chocolate!!!
 My previous report was on Berlin’s biggest names in chocolate.
 Now, we tackle the artisan chocolate scene in Berlin.

 When we told a fellow chocolate enthusiast that Berlin would be one of the stops in our European art & chocolate train trip, he immediately told us we should visit Winterfeld Schokoladen.